Is a Correction Looming Ahead for Ironwood Pharmaceuticals Inc. (IRWD)

 IRWD’s Market Performance

-IRWD stocks went down by -7.04% for the week, with a monthly jump of 1.90% and a quarterly performance of -0.72%, while its annual performance rate touched 6.52%.
-The volatility ratio for the week stands at 5.98% while the volatility levels for the past 30 days are set at 5.69% for Ironwood Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -0.82% for IRWD stocks with a simple moving average of -8.17% for the last 200 days.
+IRWD stocks went up by 4.97% for the week, with a monthly jump of 0.85% and a quarterly performance of 0.85%, while its annual performance rate touched -1.55%.
+The volatility ratio for the week stands at 4.57% while the volatility levels for the past 30 days are set at 5.43% for Ironwood Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -2.46% for IRWD stocks with a simple moving average of -9.10% for the last 200 days.

 Analysts’ Opinion of IRWD